JorViteri/Hamsun-s-amulet/README.md

 The number of levels in the dungeon can also be changed in the file dungeon.properties.
 2 is the minimun value acceptable.

+***Links***:
+The text resources were created with this tool: https://github.com/JorViteri/LanguageStructGen